campbell000/blog/content/articles/fire-emblem-engage-date-story-marry-gameplay.md

 * The characters with the most lines of dialog in this game are unfortunately coupled with the worst voice acting performances.
 This includes </span><text-with-tooltip :tooltip="'I can\'t speak for female Alear since I picked the male version.'">male</text-with-tooltip> Alear, Sombron, all of the Emblems, and <span class="spoiler">Baby-talk Veyle (though she sounds surprisingly competent when in her "Evil" form)</span>.
 I cannot overstate how robotic and stilted male Alear sounds in almost every cutscene.

-* Support conversations with Emblems (called "Bonds") are literally consist of 2-4 lines of dialog about trite, meaningless rhetoric (i.e. "When facing adversity, hold strong and believe in your friends to turn the tide of battle").
-It would have been nice to actually form connections with characters from past *Fire Emblem* games.
+* Support conversations with Emblems (called "Bonds") literally consist of 1-2 lines of dialog about trite, meaningless rhetoric (i.e. "When facing adversity, hold strong and believe in your friends to turn the tide of battle").
+It would have been nice to actually converse with past *Fire Emblem* characters, rather than with motivational posters masquarading as people.

 * Map variety is on the thinner side, with about 75% of the missions tasking players to simply defeat all of the opponents units. <text-with-tooltip :tooltip="'Moving all of your units in one blob at a time, sticking out a single high-defense unit to lure enemies in.'">"Turtling"</text-with-tooltip> is a viable strategy for almost every map (unlike *Conquest*, which would heavily punish you for it), which makes things a little stale.